rsrini7/Notification-SSE-GLM-Flux/LLMUnderstanding.md

 Robustness and Resilience:

-The system has a mature Dead Letter Queue (DLQ) strategy.
+The system has a mature Dead Letter Topic (DLT) strategy.
 Failed messages are not lost; they are routed to a DLT, stored, and can be managed (redriven or purged) via the UI.
 The custom

 ConciseLoggingErrorHandler is a thoughtful touch to reduce log noise during retries.